Our 2021 workshops with Celia have been scheduled!!

 Celia Pym is an artist living and working in London most recently her work has been included in exhibitions Woman’s Hour Craft Prize, V&A Museum and Loewe Craft Prize, COAM, Madrid and 21_21, Tokyo.
 In 2018 she was commissioned to make Flying Gold Cape for Nouveau Musée National de Monaco.
 A new ambitious work using the a cape from the museums archive collection of Opera Garnier costumes.
 She is currently a visiting lecturer in Knitted and Mixed Media textiles at the Royal College of Art.

-Classes are held in the shop.
-Maximum of 7 students per class.
 100% deposit is required at registration.